-- (1) The Clerk shall be responsible for keeping the minutes of proceedings of Parliament and of Committees of the Whole House.
-The minutes of proceedings shall record the Members attending, all decision taken and details of every division held. - (2) The Clerk shall submit the minutes of proceedings of each sitting to the Speaker for his signature and shall then distribute copies to Members before the commencement of the next sitting. - (3) The Clerk shall be responsible for preparing from day to day an Order Book showing all future business of which notice has been given.
-The Order Book shall be open to the inspection of Members at all reasonable hours. - (4) The Clerk shall be responsible for preparing for each sitting - - (a) an Order Paper showing the business for that sitting;
+- (1) The Clerk shall be responsible for keeping the minutes of proceedings of Parliament an of Committees of the Whole House.
+The minutes of proceedings shall record the Members attending, all decision taken and details of every division held. - (2) The Clerk shall submit the minutes of proceedings of each sitting to the Speaker for his signature and shall then distributing copies to Members before the commencement of the next sitting. - (3) The Clerk shall be responsible for preparing from day to day an Order Book showing all future business of which notice has been given.
+The Order Book shall be open to the inspection of Members at all reasonable hours. - (4) The Clerk shall be responsible for preparing for each sitting - (a) an Order Paper showing the business for that sitting; and - (b) a Business Paper recording all business before the House. - (5) The Clerk shall be responsible for th custody of the votes, records, bills and other documents laid before Parliament, which shall be open to inspection, by Members and other persons under arrangements approved by the Speaker. - (6) The Clerk, acting under the directions of the Speaker, shall be responsible for the production of an official report of all speeches made in Parliament and in Committees of the Whole House. - (7) The Clerk shall be responsible for providing every Select Committee of Parliament with a clerk. - (8) The Clerk shall perform further duties laid upon him in these Orders and all other duties in the service of Parliament ordered by Parliament or directed by the Speaker.